 The engine cooling system may contain multiple control valves for improving fluid warm-up rates of both the engine and transmission.
 These valves are PCM controlled and primarily used for thermal control of engine metal and transmission fluid temperatures by diverting engine coolant to the appropriate component.
-These digital outputs include an engine coolant bypass valve (CBV), a heater core shut-off valve (HCSO), an active transmission heating valve (ATWU-H), and an active transmission cooling valve (ATWU-C).
+These digital outputs include an engine coolant bypass valve, a heater core shut-off valve, an active transmission heating valve, and an active transmission cooling valve.

-The Coolant Bypass Valve is normally closed (de-energized) forcing all of the engine coolant through the radiator to provide maximum "cooling" of the engine and components when the thermostat is open.
+The Engine Coolant Bypass Valve is normally closed (de-energized) forcing all of the engine coolant through the radiator to provide maximum "cooling" of the engine and components when the thermostat is open.
 When opened, a portion of the engine coolant bypasses the radiator providing for coolant pressure and flow control.
 The Heater Core Shut Off valve has a single purpose which is to limit coolant flow for fast engine warm-up.
-The ATWU-C valve will transfer engine coolant from the sub-radiator to the Transmission Oil Cooler (TOC) when energized, resulting in a heat transfer from the transmission into the engine coolant (over-temperature control of the transmission).
-The ATWU-H valve is used to provide hot engine coolant to the TOC to improve transmission fluid temperature control.
+The active transmission cooling valve will transfer engine coolant from the sub-radiator to the transmission oil cooler when energized, resulting in a heat transfer from the transmission into the engine coolant (over-temperature control of the transmission).
+The active transmission heating valve is used to provide hot engine coolant to the TOC to improve transmission fluid temperature control.

-The Coolant Bypass Valve output circuit is checked for opens and shorts (P26B7).
+The Engine Coolant Radiator Bypass Valve output circuit is checked for opens and shorts (P26B7).

-Coolant Bypass Valve Solenoid Check Operation:
+Engine Coolant Bypass Valve Check Operation:

-DTCs P26B7 - Coolant Bypass Valve Solenoid Circuit
+DTCs P26B7 - Engine Coolant Bypass Valve "C" Control Circuit

+where "C" is defined as "Engine Coolant Radiator"

 Monitor execution continuous

 Monitor Sequence None

 Sensors OK not applicable

 Monitoring Duration 5 seconds

-Typical Coolant Bypass Valve Solenoid check malfunction thresholds:
+Typical Engine Coolant Bypass Valve check malfunction thresholds: